 Seems simple right?
 In a way, it is.
 However, it could get tricky at times.
 Creating a conventional printed flyer requires you to know if it will fit where you want them found.
 For example, you want to make mailbox inserts; however, not all of them will be the same size.
-Big houses along suburbs tend to have large mailboxes, while those in the cramped apartment buildings have smaller ones.
+Big houses along suburbs tend to have large mailboxes, while those in the apartment for rent in Buffalo have smaller ones.

 That is why step no.2 is also essential for this.
 Because varying audiences will have different ways to get your flyer, it’s crucial which size is best for them.